Autocrit/cnc_pendant_to_duet/README.md

 ## Notes

 1. Other CNC pendants may have different pin arrangements.
+Some differences could be fixed in firmware; others only by modifying the PCB.
 1. This PCB was tested with a Duet 3, but not with a Duet 2 or a PanelDue.
 1. There is a small change needed to the Arduino firmware.
 1. I don't know what I'm doing.
 Use at your own risk.
+1. There's a pin labelled *iO.out* on the PCB in these photos.
+That's a mistake and its corrected to *dout* in the kicad files.

 ## Ordering